aodhanlutetiae/dj_reading/docs/source/index.rst

 READING LIST FOR DATA JOURNALISM
 ================================

-This is the reading list for data journalism as of Spring 2021.
+This is the reading list for data journalism courses at Jomec (Cardiff University) as of Spring 2021.

 Basics